-This creamy cinnamon ginger kabocha squash soup is topped with a tart cherry drizzle and pecan cherry crumble.
-Grab and bowl and get cozy!
+This creamy kabocha squash soup with notes of cinnamon and ginger is topped with a tart cherry drizzle and pecan cherry crumble.
+Grab and bowl and get cozy this fall!

 A few thoughts from Paris so far:

 -Americans are still just as obnoxious, even all the way across the Atlantic.
 Overheard today in line at Notre Dame…